hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-ca.md

             </td>
             <td>
+                …guments

+Signed-off-by: Rohan Shrothrium <rohan.shrothrium@intellecteu.com>

 #### Type of change

-- Documentation update
+- Bug fix

 #### Description

-The `-d` flag is used by default in test/demo materials such as hyperledger/fabric-samples, so having the the flag be hidden from the documentation causes confusion.
-Remove 'hide'; add a warning for why users might not want to use it, since those drawbacks were probably the primary reason it was hidden before.
+When we initialise a fabric ca server with an admin and adminpw, if they have special characters the ca behaves not as expected.
+These special characters can be in anything that can be passed through the command line arguments.
+This PR is meant to escape these special characters in the `yml` file.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-04-14 18:32:42 +0000 UTC
+        Created At 2022-05-15 19:16:44 +0000 UTC
     </div>
 </div>